Technical LibraryTEMPERAMENTS XIII: Kellner Entire Contents Copyright ©2005 CBH |

 than d–a.
 And of course, your e–b doesn’t

-beat at all, because it must be perfect in Kellner.
+beat at all, because it must be pure in Kellner.